-Can you please provide us with a background on your education?
+Can you please provide us with a background on your education and your professional experience?

 I completed the Honours Bachelor of Business Administration Program with Coop at Wilfrid Laurier University in 2015.
 I also completed the Accounting Graduate Program Diploma at Wilfrid Laurier.
 This is a 12-week program that upon completion, allows CPA students to bypass all the CPA modules and enter the CPA Program at Capstone 1.

 In terms of my professional background, I completed all of my Coop terms at KPMG in the Consumer Industrial Markets Audit practice, and then joined Full-Time in 2016.
 After 3 years at KPMG, I become more interested in the technology startup space and joined Kira Systems’ Finance team, where I’m currently the Manager of Reporting.